 Café Writers (on Zoom) 7:30pm 10 February 2025 Headliner Pascale will read from her debut novel My Hummingbird Father (Salt, 2024) and forthcoming ninth poetry collection, Beast (Bloodaxe, April 2025).
 Book HERE

-The Plough Poetry Prize 8pm Friday 30 May 2025 The Plough Arts Centre, 9-11 Fore Street, Great Torrington, Devon EX38 8HQ Pascale will announce prizewinners and read from My Hummingbird Father and Beast (more info tba) Book HERE
+The Plough Poetry Prize 8pm Friday 30 May 2025 The Plough Arts Centre, 9-11 Fore Street, Great Torrington, Devon EX38 8HQ Pascale will announce prizewinners and read from her 9th collection Beast (more info tba on 2 January) Book HERE

 Women in Word Literary Festival, Penzance, Cornwall, 5–8 June 2025 Pascale Petit reading and masterclass, more tba The Hypatia Trust, Lower Ground Floor, The Regent, 54 Chapel Street (entrance on Custom House Lane) Penzance, Cornwall TR18 4AE Further details tbc HERE